Behind-the-Scenes Advice You Need to Know From a Labor Nurse

 Labor and Birth Education and Preparation Is Vital for a Positive Birthing Experience

 With my first pregnancy, in 1989 and before I was a labor nurse, I checked out and read every single book I could find at my local library on pregnancy and childbirth, in addition to attending Lamaze and Infant Care classes at the hospital where I was to deliver.
-My thirst for knowledge and what to expect, was insatiable and I could not imagine going through labor and birth totally clueless and unprepared.
+My thirst for knowledge and what to expect, was insatiable and I couldn't imagine going through labor and birth clueless and unprepared.

 1. We Have Your Back

 Your labor and delivery, post-partum, nursery, and lactation team of nurses will be the most important people in your circle for the first few days of your newborn's life.
-There are a million things we want you to know, so I hope this candid article will help you have the best birthing experience possible.
+There are a million things we want you to know, so I hope this candid article helps you have the best birthing experience possible.

 2. Labor Is Most Definitely Going to Hurt